Acqua di Sale by Profumum {Perfume Review & Musings}

-The perfume starts with a pale yellow alcoholic, then briny, sea-spray impressions with aromatic notes of, to my nose, vetiver, eucalyptus, juniper berries, thyme, and actually, myrtle.
-It is herbal at first, suggesting a Chartreuse liqueur, then segues into an intense coniferous accord with resinous, sappy, sticky nuances of pine resin.
-Little waves seem to come lick the foot of a pine tree or alternatively one starts visualizing pinecones floating on the foam of the sea., or yet again, one is promenading in a coniferous forest near a fishermen’s village.
-There are undertones of salty fish sauce or "nuoc mam" made of fermented fish and commonly used in Southeast Asian cuisine.
-This undertone is a bit daring, but add charm to the fragrance, making it smell more real.
-It feels a little bit like it is the Bandit of the marine scents, only slightly more masculine (it is a unisex fragrance in fact.)
+The scent is herbal at first, suggesting the flavor of a Chartreuse liqueur then segues into an intense coniferous accord with resinous, sappy, sticky nuances of pine resin.
+Little waves seem to come lick the foot of a pine tree, or alternatively one starts visualizing pinecones floating on the foam of the sea - or yet again, one is promenading in a coniferous forest near a fishermen's village.

-The dry-down is woody, evoking wood furniture freshly polished with encaustic, maybe an old captain’s wood chest painted and engraved with maritime scenes salvaged and treasured in a neat little house by the sea or alternatively, the dark wood-panelled walls of a rich mansion.
+The dry-down is woody, evoking wood furniture freshly polished with encaustic, maybe an old captain's wood chest painted and engraved with maritime scenes salvaged and treasured in a neat little house by the sea, or alternatively the dark wood-panelled walls of a rich mansion.

 The longer dry-down is cedar-y, a bit vanillic, and musky.
-I think that the musk could be more interesting, as it smells a bit too much to my nose of a fairly common type of white musk, yet I understand also that it allows to create a clean skin smell effect, as if one had freshly emerged from the sea.
+I think that the musk could be more interesting, as it smells a bit too much to my nose of a fairly common type of white musk, yet I understand also that it allows to create a clean skin smell effect as if one had freshly emerged from the sea.

 The next day, the musky scent lingers on, revealing floral overtones.